 The ecotourism aspect of the park, managed by the Trust, has been vital in securing funds for conservation projects and creating jobs which involve local communities in the protection of this important habitat.

 However, poaching within the reserve is still a problem, which the Trust are fighting through local education programmes to involve communities and the younger generation, and with a dedicated team of patrolling rangers.
 WLT supports this effort through Keepers of the Wild, which provides the salary for two of Kasanka’s rangers: Benson Bweupe and Kalaba Kalassa.

-However, the true mammal spectacle of Kasanka is the migration of over 10 million Straw-coloured Fruit Bats, which descend into a few hectares of Mushitu Swamp Forest and can be seen from late October to mid-December.
+However, the true mammal spectacle of Kasanka is the migration of over 10 million Straw-coloured Fruit Bats, which descend into a few hectares of Mushitu Swamp Forest and can be seen from mid-October to late December.
 The bats arrive with the first rains of the wet season and gorge themselves on the berries of the forest.
 It is estimated that 330,000 tonnes of fruit are consumed by the bats during the three months.
 As with any rich gathering of prey species, the migration attracts a gathering of predators and scavengers such as Leopard, Water Monitors, Crocodiles, Martial Eagles, Pythons, Fish Eagles, Lesser-spotted and African Hawk-Eagles, kites, vultures and hobby falcons.